Patashu/break_infinity.js/README.md

 Related song: https://soundcloud.com/patashu/8-bit-progressive-stoic-platonic-ideal

 p.s.
-No, this library will never handle numbers bigger in mthan 1e(9e15) because it would incur a performance loss for non-ridiculouse use-cases.
+No, this library will never handle numbers bigger in magnitude than 1e(9e15) because it would incur a performance loss for non-ridiculouse use-cases.
 I would (or you would?) write a separate break_eternity.js for that.